-For YA recipients with a 66% concessional study-load, qualification as a full-time student and access to add-ons is maintained, including the higher income free area and the student income bank (see 18.104.22.168).
+For YA recipients with a 66% concessional study-load, qualification as a full-time student and access to add-ons is maintained, including the higher income free area and the student income bank (18.104.22.168).

 Part-time students do not have access to the add-ons including the higher income free area and the student income bank.
 Part-time students under 21 years of age may continue with their studies on a part-time basis as part of their EPP (1.1.J.25).
-Additional activities, such as job search, may be required to fulfil the activity test.
+Additional activities, such as job search, may be required to meet mutual obligation requirements.

-Young people aged under 22 will generally be unable to satisfy the activity test by undertaking job search activities in their EPP, unless they have completed Year 12 or an equivalent qualification (Certificate level III or above).
+Young people aged under 22 may be unable to meet mutual obligation requirements by undertaking job search activities in their EPP, unless they have completed year 12 or an equivalent qualification (Certificate level III or above).
 Part-time students over 22 years of age may not be paid YA and must test their eligibility for other income support payments such as JSP.